Death Valley National Park: Activities

-The northeast corner of Saline Valley has several developed hot spring pools.
-The pools can be accessed by driving on the unpaved Saline Valley Road for several hours, or by flying a personal aircraft to the Chicken Strip—an uncharted airstrip a short walk from the springs.
+The northeast corner of Saline Valley has several developed hot spring pools accessible by several hours' drive on unpaved roads or by flying a personal aircraft to the Chicken Strip—an uncharted airstrip a short walk from the springs.

 Death Valley National Park is a popular location for stargazing as it has one of the darkest night skies in the United States.
 Despite its remote location, air quality and night visibility are threatened by civilization.
 In particular, light pollution is introduced by nearby Las Vegas.
-The darkest skies are, in general, located in the northwest of the park.
-The northwestern area of the park, including sites such as Ubehebe Crater, is a Bortle class 1 or "excellent dark sky" site.
+The darkest skies are located in the northwest of the park; Ubehebe Crater is a Bortle class 1 or "excellent dark sky" site.
 The Andromeda Galaxy and the Triangulum Galaxy are visible to the unaided eye under these conditions, and the Milky Way casts shadows; optical phenomena such as zodiacal light or "false dawn" and gegenschein are also visible to the unaided eye under these conditions.
 Most southern regions of the park are Bortle class 2 or "average dark sky" sites.